heapwolf/to-ml/README.md

 # DESCRIPTION
-Generating markup can get ugly, the mix of html and javascript can lead to some very confusing code very quickly.
-This little library makes it helps you create readable code.
+Generating markup can get ugly, the mix of html and javascript can get very confusing very quickly.
+This little library helps you create readable code.
 It also has no dependencies so you can use it on your node.js server.

 # USAGE
 ```js